-As a result of the DeGroote family gift, a world-class institute will be created at McMaster to focus the clear, piercing light of science and medicine on this age-old problem.
-Encompassing an array of technologies, disciplines and specialties, the institute will explore the causes of a number of different types of pain, develop new strategies for its prevention, diagnosis and management and develop innovative care for patients.
+As a result of the DeGroote family gift, a world-class institute has been created at McMaster University to focus the clear, piercing light of science and medicine on this age-old problem.
+Encompassing an array of technologies, disciplines and specialties, the Michael G. DeGroote Institute for Pain Research and Care (IPRC) is exploring the causes of a number of different types of pain, developing new strategies for its prevention, diagnosis and management, and innovative care for patients.

-A special emphasis will be on thalamic pain.
+The institute places a special emphasis is on thalamic pain.
 This type of pain is centred in the thalamus of the brain and may cause sufferers to experience numerous forms of discomfort.
-Michael DeGroote himself has suffered from a severe form of thalamic pain since experiencing a stroke a few years ago.
+Michael DeGroote himself has suffered from a severe form of thalamic pain after experiencing a stroke.

 The institute's medical director is respected clinician Dr. Akbar Panju, chief of the Department of Medicine of the Hamilton Health Sciences hospitals.
 Scientific director of the institute is Dr. Norm Buckley, Professor, Department of Anesthesia.
 Dr. Buckley is also director of the associated Michael G. DeGroote National Pain Centre.
 The National Pain Centre draws on McMaster's expertise in evidence-based medicine to develop guidelines for the treatment of chronic pain, complementing the clinical and basic research arms of the institute.